onap/vnfrqts-requirements/docs/Chapter7.rst

  - Chef
  - Ansible

- Note: The requirements for Netconf/YANG, Chef, and Ansible protocols are provided separately and must be supported only if the corresponding protocol option is provided by the vendor.
+ Note: The requirements for Netconf/YANG, Chef, and Ansible protocols are provided separately and must be supported only if the corresponding protocol option is provided by the VNF providor.

  **Configuration Management via Netconf/YANG**

- * R-30278 The VNF Vendor **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
+ * R-30278 The VNF provider **MUST** provide a Resource/Device YANG model as a foundation for creating the YANG model for configuration.
 This will include VNF attributes/parameters and valid values/attributes configurable by policy.

  **Configuration Management via Chef**

- * R-13390 The VNF Vendor **MUST** provide cookbooks to be loaded on the appropriate Chef Server.
+ * R-13390 The VNF provider **MUST** provide cookbooks to be loaded on the appropriate Chef Server.
- * R-18525 The VNF Vendor **MUST** provide a JSON file for each supported action for the VNF.
+ * R-18525 The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix A.

  Note: Chef support in ONAP is not currently available and planned for 4Q 2017.

  **Configuration Management via Ansible**

- * R-75608 The VNF Vendor **MUST** provide playbooks to be loaded on the appropriate Ansible Server.
+ * R-75608 The VNF provider **MUST** provide playbooks to be loaded on the appropriate Ansible Server.
- * R-16777 The VNF Vendor **MUST** provide a JSON file for each supported action for the VNF.
+ * R-16777 The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix B.

 * R-46567 The VNF Package **MUST** include configuration scripts for boot sequence and configuration.
-* R-16065 The VNF Vendor **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).
+* R-16065 The VNF provider **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).

 **Resource Control Loop**

-* R-22888 The VNF Vendor **MUST** provide documentation for the VNF Policy Description to manage the VNF runtime lifecycle.
+* R-22888 The VNF provider **MUST** provide documentation for the VNF Policy Description to manage the VNF runtime lifecycle.
 The document must include a description of how the policies (conditions and actions) are implemented in the VNF.
 * R-01556 The VNF Package **MUST** include documentation describing the fault, performance, capacity events/alarms and other event records that are made available by the VNF.
 The document must include:

  - A unique identification string for the specific VNF, a description of the problem that caused the error, and steps or procedures to perform Root Cause Analysis and resolve the issue.
  - All events, severity level (e.g., informational, warning, error) and descriptions including causes/fixes if applicable for the event.
  - All events (fault, measurement for VNF Scaling, Syslogs, State Change and Mobile Flow), that need to be collected at each VM, VNFC (defined in *VNF Guidelines for Network Cloud and ONAP*) and for the overall VNF.

-* R-27711 The VNF Vendor **MUST** provide an XML file that contains a list of VNF error codes, descriptions of the error, and possible causes/corrective action.
+* R-27711 The VNF provider **MUST** provide an XML file that contains a list of VNF error codes, descriptions of the error, and possible causes/corrective action.
 * R-01478 The VNF Package **MUST** include documentation describing all parameters that are available to monitor the VNF after instantiation (includes all counters, OIDs, PM data, KPIs, etc.) that must be collected for reporting purposes.
 The documentation must include a list of:

  - Monitoring parameters/counters exposed for virtual resource management and VNF application management.